-Soft soil ground improvement method that is typically combined with Prefabricated Vertical Drains and Horizontal Drains (PVD+VCM) and basically is a solution to replace the use of a surcharge.
-Further to the installation of the PVD, it consists of the application of a suction force with vacuum to an isolated mass of soil in order to reduce the atmospheric pressure and excess water pore pressure present in the soil; thus, resulting in a consolidation of the soil, an increase in the effective stresses without modifying the total state stresses
+Vacuum Consolidation is a soft soil ground improvement method that is typically combined with Prefabricated Vertical Drains and Horizontal Drains (PVD+VCM) and basically is a solution to replace the use of a surcharge.
+Further to the installation of the PVD, it consists of the application of a suction force with vacuum to an isolated mass of soil in order to reduce the atmospheric pressure and excess water pore pressure present in the soil, resulting in a consolidation of the soil, an increase in the effective stresses without modifying the total state stresses.

-The Vacuum Consolidation Method (VCM) is applicable for very soft to soft clays or silty clays with any water and plasticity content.
-These type of soils are typically deemed unsuitable for any engineering use and many occasions, are recommended to be exported out from the site to be replaced with expensive granular soils.
-With VCM, the “bad soil” becomes treatable and then useful for engineering use.
-Depth is limited by the thickness of the soft deposit and the capacity of the PVD installing machine.
-VCM projects can have depths of treatment in the range of 10, 15, 20, or 35, to even 45m.
+The Vacuum Consolidation Method (VCM) is applicable for very soft to soft clays or silty clays with water and plasticity content.
+These types of soils are typically deemed unsuitable for any engineering use and on many occasions are recommended to be removed from site and to be replaced with expensive granular soils.
+With VCM, the “bad soil” becomes treatable and consequently useful for engineering purposes.
+The depth is limited by the thickness of the soft deposit and the capacity of the PVD installing machine.
+VCM projects can have depths of treatment in the range of 10, 15, 20, or 35m and even up to 45m.